Meat, milk, or wool?

 a monitoring program for scrapie administered by USDA-APHIS.

-It is a requirement for export.
+It is usually a requirement for export of live animals.

 Some sheep farms specialize in the production and sale of club